-On days when we don’t have to change location, we’ll take breakfast together at around 8.30am then set off for the day, armed each with a packed lunch.
+We usually take breakfast together at around 8.30am then set off for the day, armed with our sketchbooks.
 You will be driven to, or shown, ideal sketching spots and given advice on alternatives.
 Beginners and those lacking in confidence can be given as much guidance as they need; experienced artists may go off and do their own thing.

 On travelling days the schedule will vary but with your sketchbook always close to hand and your eyes filled with amazing sights you will never feel deprived.
 For those who just can't put down their pencil, there will often be opportunities to sketch the beautiful objects and textiles found in and around the hotels.